COMPARISON

 $vbLabelText $csharpLabel

 GemBox.Document's expression style, passing Sections/Paragraphs into constructors, is concise and lets a developer build a document tree inline.
 IronWord uses an AddChild/AddParagraph pattern that maps directly to OOXML and reads as straightforward C#.
-GemBox.Document has wider format conversion targets (Markdown and ODT in particular); IronWord stays inside the DOCX/PDF/HTML lane that covers most backend workflows.
+GemBox.Document has been investing format-conversion depth (Markdown and ODT in particular) — IronWord stays inside the DOCX, PDF, and HTML lane that covers most backend workflows.

 PDF Generation and Merging